nystudio107/craft-code-editor/README.md

 The `$type` property is either `AutocompleteTypes::TwigExpressionAutocomplete` (which only autocompletes inside of a Twig expression) or `AutocompleteTypes::GeneralAutocomplete` (which autocompletes everywhere).

 The `$hasSubProperties` property indicates whether your Autocomplete returns nested sub-properties such as `foo.bar.baz`.
-This hint helps CodeEditor present a better autocomplete experience.
+This hint helps Code Editor present a better autocomplete experience.

 `CompleteItem::create()` is a factory method that creates a `CompleteItem` object.
 You can use the Fluent Model setters as shown above, or you can set properties directly on the model as well.
 The `CompleteItem::add()` method adds it to the list of generated Autocompletes.